poblabs/weewx-belchertown/README.md

 * Make sure you place the "Powered by DarkSky" somewhere on your website.
 Like the About page (see below after install for customizing the About page).

 ### MQTT (optional)
 MQTT is a publish / subscribe system.
 Mostly used for IoT devices, but it works great for a live website.
 Your weewx server will **publish** it's weather data to a broker (server) and visitors to your website will **subscribe** to those updates.
 When data is published the subscribers get that data immediatly.
-Once data is received the skin will automatically update the website with no delay.
+Everytime weewx generates a LOOP it'll automatically publish that data to MQTT which will update your website in real time.
+Once ARCHIVE is published, your website will reload the forecast data, earthquake data and graphs automatically.

-To set this up you need to setup the `weewx-mqtt` extension which will publish your weather data to a broker (server).
-I recommend version 0.18rc1 or later [(you can find 0.18rc1 here)](https://groups.google.com/d/msg/weewx-user/d4s-d0Vcrgk/tDqR9_28BwAJ) since it will publish your weather data on every LOOP and ARCHIVE.
-Once a LOOP is received from your weewx driver, it'll automatically publish that data which will update your website in real time.
-Once ARCHIVE is recevied, your website will reload the forecast data, earthquake data and graphs automatically.
+To set this up you need to setup the [`weewx-mqtt`](https://github.com/weewx/weewx/wiki/mqtt) extension which will publish your weather data to a broker (server).
+I recommend using version 0.18 or later, since it will publish your weather data on every LOOP and ARCHIVE.

-**Installing the MQTT extension**: To install weewx-mqtt, (if you manually downloaded 0.18rc1, you will need to rename the file to `mqtt.py`) place the Python file in your [bin/user](http://www.weewx.com/docs/usersguide.htm#Where_to_find_things) folder.
-Add `user.mqtt.MQTT` to the `restful_services` variable in weewx.conf, then configure MQTT by adding this section to your weewx.conf's `[StdRESTFul]` section.
+[Follow the directions in the weewx wiki to install weewx-mqtt](https://github.com/weewx/weewx/wiki/mqtt).
+A sample config is below.
 Update the `server_url`, `topic`, and `unit_system` to suite your needs.
+Keep `binding` as archive and loop.
 Remove the tls section if your broker is not using SSL/TLS.

 ```
     [[MQTT]]